 The team takes on the case of a reckless police detective who has a family history of sudden heart failure that killed his father, grandfather and great-grandfather all at age 40.
 Though House is not keen on diagnosing the patient without any detectable symptoms, the team, urged by Cameron, attempts to identify his condition so the detective can live without fear of dying young.
 Meanwhile, Chase is haunted by his actions in the Dibala case, and House confronts some ghosts of his own.
-Written by

 Did You Know?

 There is no such thing as Ortoli Syndrome.
 See more

 House decides that the patient needs to be put on the drug carbamazepine, Aka Tegretol, and tells Chase to administer it.
 When you next see Chase in the room with the patient hes hanging an IV bag.
 Tegretol is not available in an injection form.
 See more

 [Watching House and Cuddy argue